-The ultrasonic flow sensor is a non-invasive volume flow measurement tool, which employs one of two basic principles of operation, namely transit-time and Doppler Effect technologies:
+The ultrasonic flow meter / sensor is a non-invasive volume flow measurement tool, which employs one of two basic principles of operation, namely transit-time and Doppler Effect technologies:

 Transit-Time Ultrasonic Flow Meters